jross765/JGnuCashLibNTools/README.md

 * As for the write-branch, take the usual precautions:

   * Do not just take the software and "wildly" change things in your valuable GnuCash files that you may have been building for years or possibly even decades.
     It still might contain some non-trivial bugs, and you should not assume that it works correctly in all conceivable edge and corner cases.
-  * If you write your own tools, do not *change* the GnuCash file but *generate a new one* instead (as done in the published tools) and keep the old version for a while.
+  * If you write your own tools, be aware that the lib allows you to *change* the GnuCash file loaded.
+You are, however, advised not to do so in the beta stage, but rather to *generate a new one* instead (as done in the published tools) and keep the old version for a while.
   * If you have to change your file, **make backups before you use this lib/these tools!** Take your time and check the generated/changed files thoroughly before moving on.

 ## Compiling the Sources